arielf/cuts/README.md

 ```

 - `cut` is non-flexible when it comes to variable number of columns in the input
-- `cut` is unforgiving if you accidentally use `-t` (like `sort` does) for the separator/delimiter instead of `-d` (happens to me too often)
+- `cut` is unforgiving if you accidentally use `-t` (like `sort` does) for the delimiter/delimiter instead of `-d` (happens to me too often)
-- `cut` generally requires too much typing for simple column extraction tasks
+- `cut` requires too much typing for simple column extraction tasks
-  and it doesn't support reasonable defaults, resulting in errors when arguments are missing, like:
+  because it doesn't allow for reasonable defaults.
+It'll result
+  in errors when arguments are missing:
 ```
     $ cut -d, example.csv
     cut: you must specify a list of bytes, characters, or fields

+    # -- compare to cuts, where default is 1st field &
+    #    field-delimiters are auto-detected for most common cases:
+    $ cuts example.csv
+    0
+    0
+    0
 ```
 - `cut` doesn't support multi-file & multi-column mixes (e.g. 2nd col
   from file1 and 3rd from file2)